PGA Tour Champions awards

 Listed below are recipients of awards for various achievements on PGA Tour Champions, a circuit operated by the U.S.-based PGA Tour for men's golfers aged 50 and over.
 The tour began in 1980 as the Senior PGA Tour, changed its name to the Champions Tour in 2003, and became PGA Tour Champions in 2016.

-Player-elected awards

-Three PGA Tour Champions year-end awards are elected by the players and announced in December.
-The ceremony is held at a tournament early in the following season.
-The Jack Nicklaus Trophy is for the player of the year.
-The other two are the Rookie of the Year and Comeback Player of the Year awards.
-No season-long awards were given in 2020 as, due to the COVID-19 pandemic, the tour switched to a wraparound season encompassing all of 2020 and 2021.

-Statistical awards

-The Arnold Palmer Award is given to the player who earns the most PGA Tour Champions money in a season.
-The Byron Nelson Award goes to the player who has the lowest scoring average (strokes per round).
-No season-long awards were given in 2020 as, due to the COVID-19 pandemic, the tour switched to a wraparound season encompassing all of 2020 and 2021.

 Charles Schwab Cup

 From 2001 through 2015, points were earned for thousands of dollars earned in top-ten finishes at tournaments.
 From 2008 to 2015, points were doubled at majors and the Charles Schwab Cup Championship.

 Since 2016, the Charles Schwab Cup has used a playoff format similar to the FedEx Cup playoffs on the regular PGA Tour, though with three total events instead of four on the regular tour.
 Changes to the format are: